msb027/csci204Project-DylanM-MattB/wordfile/README.md

-Will contain a file with words to strip from teh document
+Will contain a file with words to strip from the document